RBA Cash Rate Survey Forecasts

 The most up-to-date forecasts

-Have a look at the forecasts generated in end of October 2024
+Have a look at the forecasts generated in December 2024

 My cash rate forecasts